+Practice!
 Experiment with a container of water to get the hang of using a pour stick before you have to pour the real thing.
-A bit of practice really helps.

 Sometimes a larger and/or smoother pour stick works better for thin liquids.
-For example, if a toothpick doesn't work for those tiny EO bottles, try a chopstick (larger item) or a plastic drinking straw (large, smooth item).
+For example, if a toothpick doesn't work for pouring from those tiny EO bottles, try a chopstick (larger item) or a plastic drinking straw (larger, smoother item).

 Sometimes a flat pour stick works better for thicker liquids.
-Try the flat of a butter knife or the flat side of a spatula.
+Try pouring onto the flat of a butter knife or the flat side of a spatula.